shinux/Turdus/README.md

 ## Principle

-For simple Round-robin is basically loop in array.
+For simple Round-robin, it is basically array loop.

 For weighted round robin algorithm: